hyperreality/codeword-solver/README.md

 ### Search for intersecting patterns

-The solver also supports searching for intersecting patterns using the following syntax:
+The solver also supports searching for multiple patterns together using the following semantics:

 ```
-> ./codeword-solver .osmos m....o..sm 4 10
+> ./codeword-solver .os1os 1....o..s1
 cosmos:metabolism
 ```

-We are finding words which intersect on the 4th character of .osmos (m) and the 10th character of m....o..sm

-If no positions are specified, it defaults to using the first letter of each word.